White-throated woodrat: Building materials

 White-throated woodrats use locally available building materials to construct houses.
 In wooded areas, white-throated woodrats use sticks and other debris, and in deserts, parts of cacti, catclaw acacia, mesquite, and yucca are typically used.
 Cactus parts are preferred building materials; preference for cacti is so strong that white-throated woodrat houses may not contain a proportionally representative sample of the surrounding plant community.
 Other building materials used by white-throated woodrats across their range include feces, bones, and human objects.
 Of 100 white-throated woodrat houses found on the Santa Rita Experimental Range, 75 different items were used for construction.
 The most commonly used building materials included mesquite, catclaw acacia, paloverde, desert ironwood (Olneya tesota), and creosotebush twigs; cholla joints and fruits; portions of prickly-pear where it was abundant; and juniper, pinyon pine, and oak twigs where they were abundant.
 Other items included horse, cow, and coyote dung, animal bones, stones, and human-discarded materials.

 Building materials are gathered near the white-throated woodrat's shelter.
-At McDowell Mountain Regional Park, Arizona, white-throated woodrats gathered 30% of house building materials within 33 feet (10 m) from their shelter.
+At McDowell Mountain Regional Park, Arizona, white-throated woodrats gathered 30% of house building materials within 33 ft from their shelter.
 Houses and dens are altered and refurbished during the year using new and old building materials.

 In Guadalupe Mountains National Park and the Lower Sonoran zone of Arizona, use of building materials depended on availability.
 Juniper leaves and berries were used most often in a pinyon-juniper woodland, and mesquite leaves and pods and Christmas cactus (Cylindropuntia leptocaulis) joints were used most often in a desert scrub habitat.
 In the Lower Sonoran desert of Arizona, white-throated woodrats favored some plants because of their structural and food values and favored other plants due to their availability.
 When available, cholla was used most often for building material due to its structural and food values.
 Mesquite sticks were used frequently.
 Although mesquite was seldom used for food, mesquite sticks were abundant at the base of plants so they were readily available.
 White bursage (Ambrosia dumosa) was very abundant and used for building material, even though plants were too small to shelter a white-throated woodrat den.